A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 Q. What have the trials revealed?

 A. Through their respective clinical trials, Pfizer and Moderna have indicated their vaccines are approximately 95% effective.
 Johnson and Johnson is 66% effective overall, 72% effective in the United States, and 100% effective in preventing severe illness.
-Information gathered through clinical trials becomes public in the course of the EUA submission.
-Once the EUA is submitted, these documents become accessible by the public through the FDA.

 Q. Can I get a COVID-19 vaccine if I am pregnant?